Questions about the Application and Admission Process

 The sooner the better.

-The application priority deadline to be considered for Honors College Scholarships is December 1.
-Students will not be notified of a decision regarding scholarships until after February 1.
+The priority application deadline to be considered for Honors College scholarships, in addition to other benefits, is December 1st.
+Students will not be notified of a decision regarding scholarships until after February 1st.

-The earlier you are accepted to the Honors College, the better your chances to take full advantage of the university's opportunities, such as assignments to June orientation sessions and Honors residence halls.
+The earlier you are accepted to the Honors College, the better your chances to take full advantage of the university's opportunities, such as assignments to earlier Red Raider Orientation sessions in the summer and Honors residence halls.